metamorph-inc/openmeta-vahana/README.md

 ![Image of 45 deg rotation](images/Vahana_V2_2.PNG "Image of Vahana transitioning from hover to cruise")

-The OpenMETA/OpenMDAO models were used to perform similar DOC analyses to those in the Vahana Configuration Trade Study as well as improve on the original study.
+The OpenMETA models were used to perform similar DOC analyses to those in the Vahana Configuration Trade Study as well as improve on the original study.

 **OpenMETA 'Optimizer' Results and Vahana Trade Study Results for Tilt-Wing Configuration at Range of 100 km:**